brimdata/zed/docs/README.md

 * A [Zed lake](commands/zed.md) is a collection of Zed data stored across one or more [data pools](commands/zed.md#data-pools) with ACID commit semantics and accessed via a [Git](https://git-scm.com/)-like API.
-* The [Zed language](language/README.md) is the system's dataflow language for performing queries, searches, analytics, transformations, or any of the above combined together.
+* The [Zed language](language/README.md) is the system's pipeline language for performing queries, searches, analytics, transformations, or any of the above combined together.
 * A  [Zed query](language/overview.md) is a Zed script that performs search and/or analytics.